CSCfi/csc-user-guide/docs/support/faq/pouta-openstack-rescue-mode.md

 	[    1.107997] Kernel Offset: 0x5a00000 from 0xffffffff81000000 (relocation range:0xffffffff80000000-0xffffffffbfffffff)

-The log says that the instance couldn't boot because it can't find root "Kernel panic - not syncing: VFS: Unable to mount root fs onunknown-block(0,0)".The fix is to use (some) previous, working kernel.
+The log says that the instance couldn't boot because it can't find root "Kernel panic - not syncing: VFS: Unable to mount root fs onunknown-block(0,0)".
+The fix is to use (some) previous, working kernel.
 Since you can't boot the server, you have to make the fix to the Volume (boot files) by using another instance.

 ## How to fix the issue

-Note that you will modify grub, there is probably better ways to do it, so do not be afraid to see what other guides there is on the internet.
+Note, that you will modify grub, there are probably better ways to do it, so do not be afraid to see what other guides there are on the internet.
 This FAQ is mostly meant to show that there is a command named `nova rescue`.
 There is also a command named `openstack server rescue` which is almost the same as `nova rescue` but is missing the `--image` flag which is almost *always* required when rescuing servers.

 1. shutdown the instance <pre><code>openstack server stop $INSTANCE_UUID</pre></code>
 2. Use this command to rescue the instances. <pre><code>nova rescue $INSTANCE_UUID --image CentOS-7</pre></code>